system-zero/system-zero/src/data/semantics/Language.md

   var val = evalfile ("fname")

-  evalfile is like loadfile, with some differences described below.
+  evalfile is like include, with some differences described below.

   Files that are loaded with `evalfile` always reevaluated, thus they can provide different code.